 Who Can Join

 Membership is restricted to Males with one of the above Project Surnames or a derivative.
 The male Y-chromosome is handed down from father to son relatively unchanged through the generations.
 A comparison of the Y-DNA of two males with the same surname can determine their relatedness to each other.
 Groups of males with the same surname so tested and compared can define family groups and establish a probability they have a most recent common ancestor within the time frame that surnames were adopted in Western Europe (about the 13th and 14th centuries).

 Genealogical research combined with Y-DNA testing can often determine and verify a most recent common ancestor of a group of males who have been found to be related.
 Because subtle mutations will occur over the generations, some family branches can often (but not always) be defined or verified — provided the genealogy is known and accurate.
 As the genealogical research of these families is being developed, Y-DNA test can often assist in furthering and refining the direction of the research.

-Those who have participated in the Stark Family Y-DNA Project have come from many different lines of descent and nine unrelated groups of project participants have evolved.
+Those who have participated in the Stark Family Y-DNA Project have come from many different lines of descent.
 The Stark Family Y-DNA Project has clearly verified descendants of Aaron Stark [1608-1685] of Connecticut are not related to descendants of Archibald Stark of New Hampshire (father of General John Stark of Revolutionary War Fame); James Stark of Stafford County, Virginia; nor Dr. Richard Starke of York County, Virginia.
-[See Aaron Stark Genetic Genealogy Report] However, descendants of Archibald, James and Richard are related to each other; although the identity of their common ancestor is not known.
-[See Killermont Stark Families Genetic Genealogy Report]
+However, descendants of Archibald, James and Richard are related to each other; although the identity of their common ancestor is not known.

 This is an example of the benefits of combining genealogical research with Y-DNA testing.
 Even if a person doesn’t know their ancestry, a Y-DNA test may reveal their relatedness to one or more of the participants in this project.